-- All service decisions are subject to scrutiny by lead Members, review of options and risk by officers and Members and key performance indicators are in place for directorates. - Limits of lawful activity are recognised by the ultra vires doctrine and managers strive to utilise their powers to the full benefit of the council and the community. - Professional advice on matters that have legal or financial implications are available and recorded in advance of decisions making and used appropriately. - The MTFS, revenue budget and capital programme are set in context of the requirements of the Corporate Plan to help ensure sustainability going forward and are published annually. - An efficiency programme compliments the MTFP ensuring sustainability going forward.
+- All service decisions are subject to scrutiny by lead Members, review of options and risk by officers and Members and key performance indicators are in place for directorates. - Limits of lawful activity are recognised by the ultra vires doctrine.
+Managers use their powers to benefit the council and the community. - Professional advice on matters that have legal or financial implications is available in support of decision making and the report format provides for a written response. - The MTFS, revenue budget and capital programme are set in context of the requirements of the Corporate Plan, as far as possible, to help ensure sustainability going forward and are published annually. - A programme of budget proposals complements the MTFS to help achieve sustainability going forward.